Scoring

 .

-By default scoring of dose was selected, so we stay with this, just adding a meaningful name.
+By default scoring of dose was selected, so we stay with this, just adding a meaningful name: Dose

-We are planning to simulate the interaction of beam of protons with the phantom, therefore with such scoring we could see the characteristic Bragg peak.
+We are planning to simulate the interaction of beam of protons with the phantom, and with such scoring we could see the characteristic Bragg peak.

 Fluence profile in YZ plane